HabitatFramework/TechnicalGuide/installation/installation.rst

 Installing the HLU GIS Tool
 ===========================

-To install the HLU Tool double-click on the Setup.exe and follow the instructions.
-By default this will install the HLU GIS Tool into :file:`C:\\Program Files\\HLU\\HLU GIS Tool\\` directory.
+To install the HLU Tool `double-click` on the Setup.exe and follow the instructions.
+By default this will install the HLU GIS Tool into the :file:`C:\\Program Files\\HLU\\HLU GIS Tool\\` directory.
 The installer will also create shortcuts in the start menu and will display the ReadMe file.

 .. _enable_extension: